DirektoratetForByggkvalitet/sync2pureservice/README.md

 ## In English

 This repository contains command line functions that expands the functionality of the Norwegian helpdesk system [Pureservice](https://www.pureservice.com).
 The functionality is mostly based on services not available outside Norway.
 A possible exception is [jamf2pureservice](docs/jamf2pureservice.md), which will sync data from Jamf Pro with Pureservice Assets.
-All documentation for sync2pureservice will be in Norwegian.
+All documentation for sync2pureservice is and will remain in Norwegian.

 ## Under utvikling